MaxArt2501/p-slides/readme.md

 sometimes we want something fancier than that.

 The additional stylesheet [**css/effects.css**](./blob/main/css/effects.css) contains additional effects for fragment transitions.
-These effects can be enabled by adding the `effect` attribute on the fragment elements with the name of the effect you want to use.
-You may even combine some of these effects (e.g. `effect="spin zoom"`).
+These effects can be enabled by adding the `p-effect` attribute on the fragment elements with the name of the effect you want to use.
+You may even combine some of these effects (e.g. `p-effect="spin zoom"`).
 This is possible as the only property that get transitioned is (usually) `--fragment-progress`, declared as a property of type `<number>` from `0` to `1`: effects rely on this property to compute their own transitioned value.